 Situated at the confluence of three mountain streams in Kerala, Munnar is a haven of peace and tranquility.
-What makes Munnar breathtakingly beautiful, is it the sprawling tea plantations that are carpeted all over or the pristine valleys and mountains that have given the hill station a unique look.
-Whatever be the reason, the hill station is a real treat to nature lovers.
+What makes Munnar breathtakingly beautiful is the sprawling tea plantations that carpet all over the hill station.
+Or, the pristine valleys and mountains have given the place a unique look.
+Whatever the reason, the hill station is a real treat to nature lovers.

-Besides enjoying a leisure holiday in the captivating hill station, one can take it as an opportunity to trek all the way through its lush green surroundings and mountains.
+Besides enjoying a leisure holiday in the captivating hill station, one can take it as an opportunity to trek through its lush green surroundings and mountains.
 Dotted with lavish resorts and lodging facilities, you can find places to stay and enjoy your holiday amidst lush greenery.
-The exotic flora found in the grasslands here is the Neelakurinji, which blooms every twelve years and the next bloom will be in 2030.
+The exotic flora found in the grasslands here is the Neelakurinji, which blooms every twelve years, and the next bloom will be in 2030.

 How to reach Munnar

 Being a popular tourist place in Kerala, it is well connected with national and state highways.
 Cochin International Airport is the closest if you plan to reach Munnar by air.
 Taxi services are readily available from this airport to the beautiful town of Munnar.